 The packaging industry in India has played a significant role in recent years in advancing innovation and technology in the nation and enhancing value across a range of manufacturing sectors, including the FMCG and agricultural industries.

-Packaging is currently the 5th largest sector of Indian economy.
+Packaging is currently the fifth largest sector of Indian economy.
 Packaging is among the high growth industries in India and developing at the rate of 22-25% per annum and becoming a preferred hub for packaging industry.

-The India Packaging Market was estimated to be worth US$ 50.5 billion in 2019 and is projected to grow at a compound annual growth rate (CAGR) of 26.7% to reach US$ 204.81 billion by 2025.
+The India Packaging Market was estimated to be worth Rs.
+4,39,097 crore (US$ 50.5 billion) in 2019 and is projected to grow at a Compound Annual Growth Rate (CAGR) of 26.7% to reach US$ 204.81 billion by 2025.

 According to current industry data, India now has 861 paper mills, 526 of which are operating, with a total installed capacity of 27.15 million tonnes.
 Almost 4,990 thousand tons of installed capacity are contained in the more than 900 paper units that make up the industry structure.

-The expansion of the middle class, enhancements made to the supply chain, and the emergence of e-commerce in recent times are the primary factors responsible for the growth of the packaging industry in India.
+The expansion of the middle class, enhancements made to the supply chain, and the emergence of E-commerce in recent times are the primary factors responsible for the growth of the packaging industry in India.
 The nation's increasing focus on food safety and quality is projected to fuel the food processing sector, which will increase demand for packaging.

 Export of paper, paperboard and newsprint has increased almost 3 times from 532.7 thousand tonnes in 2010-11 to 1776.2 thousand tonnes in 2022-23.